cyniphile/blog/_posts/2021-12-1-biology-rust.md

 ![]({{ site.baseurl }}/images/biology-rust/2021-11-12-09-49-10.png)
 Note in this example I've made use of `RnaNucleotide` and `AminoAcid` enums that I defined [elsewhere in the code](https://github.com/cyniphile/rosalind/blob/main/bio-lib-algebraic-rs/src/lib.rs).

-This is useful for easily adapting the software to work in [alloproteins](https://en.wikipedia.org/wiki/Alloprotein#:~:text=An%20alloprotein%20is%20a%20novel,non%2Dnatural%22%20amino%20acids.&text=The%20usual%20mechanisms%2C%20which%20produce,novel%20proteins%20the%20same%20way.) (proteins with non-natural amino acids) or [artificial base pairs](https://en.wikipedia.org/wiki/D5SICS).
-All I'd have to do is add another symbol to the "AminoAcid" or "DnaNucleotide" enums, and then a bunch of exhaustivity checking compiler errors will pop up wherever I now need to handle the new variant type.
+This is also useful for easily adapting the software to work with [alloproteins](https://en.wikipedia.org/wiki/Alloprotein#:~:text=An%20alloprotein%20is%20a%20novel,non%2Dnatural%22%20amino%20acids.&text=The%20usual%20mechanisms%2C%20which%20produce,novel%20proteins%20the%20same%20way.) (proteins with non-natural amino acids) or [artificial base pairs](https://en.wikipedia.org/wiki/D5SICS).
+All I'd have to do is add another symbol to the "AminoAcid" or "DnaNucleotide" enums, and then a bunch of exhaustivity checking compiler errors will pop up wherever I now need to handle the new variant types.

 ## Speed